 A diverse scientific and entrepreneurial enterprise is currently underway.
 Various elaborate terms have been used for it, such as "a revolution", "the new electricity", or "a tsunami".
 Others prefer more 'scientific' terms such as data science or artificial intelligence.
 Despite the connotations and the long history of failures, the latter is a term that currently resonates with entrepreneurs and government agencies and excites the public imagination.
 Others use more technical terms such as big data, machine learning, or the latest buzzword: deep learning.

-In this document, we will refer to the above enterprise as neural networks.
+In this book, we will refer to the above enterprise as neural networks.
 We consider that to be the true and most accurate name of it.
 We dropped the term 'artificial' because we would like to focus on the underlying universal mathematical models rather than their implementation or their relationship with biological intelligence.

 In its most common form, a neural network is a simple but fundamental mathematical construction.
 It is a composition of alternating polynomial and non-polynomial functions.
 This is often visualized as a sequence of layers, each layer representing a pair of polynomial and non-polynomial functions.
 The first layer is used to denote the input to the net and the last to produce the output.
 The rest of the layers are indicated as hidden.
 The depth of the network is defined to be to be the number of layers (which is the number of hidden layers plus two for the input and output layers.)
 Deep neural networks are simply networks with large depth.
-Information usually flows from one layer to subsequent layers only; and it that case, the network is called feed-forward.
+Information usually flows from one layer to subsequent layers only; and in that case, the network is called feed-forward.

 The polynomial functions are usually linear or quadratic.
 When one or more of the linear functions are actually smaller transformations that are iteratively applied across shifting parts of their input, the network is called convolutional.
 When some of the inputs to one layer come from subsequent layer(s), the network is called recurrent.
 And when a network is both convolutional and recurrent, it is called convolutional recurrent.
 Figure 1 shows those types of neural networks.